beatrizrms/savingtime-front/plugins/cordova-plugin-whitelist/README.md

----
-title: Whitelist
-description: Whitelist external content accessible by your app.
----
 <!--
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file